Arellano-Jann/Travel-Notes/STAT 314/Midterm.md

 - **Answer:**
   - a. perfectly symmetric.
   - b. bimodal.
-  - c. moderately skewed to the left.
+  - **c. moderately skewed to the left.**
-  - **d. moderately skewed to the right.**
+  - d. moderately skewed to the right.

+Look at the tail.
+The lower end is on the left, so it’s skewed left.
+Remember the tail is the lower part, therefore the tail is where it’s skewed.

 ---